South Pembrokeshire MP Simon Hart quits PM Boris Johnson's cabinet

-The MP for Carmarthen West and South Pembrokeshire announced at 10.30pm that he had handed in his letter of resignation to th Cheif Whip.
+The MP for Carmarthen West and South Pembrokeshire announced at 10.30pm that he had handed in his letter of resignation to the Chief Whip.

-The now former secretary of state for Wales was among a number of senior ministers who earlier urged Mr Johnson to step down as Prime Minister.
+The now former Secretary of State for Wales was among a number of senior ministers who had earlier urged Mr Johnson to step down as Prime Minister.

-Mr Hart had said that Mr Johnson's departure should not require ministerial resignations.
+Mr Hart, who had been a part of Boris Johnson's cabinet since 2019, had previously said that Mr Johnson's departure should not require ministerial resignations.

 Tonight I handed in my letter of resignation to the Chief Whip. pic.twitter.com/MccLho3kKk— Simon Hart (@Simonhartmp) July 6, 2022

-Hart's resignation brings the number of cabinet members who have resigned up to three - following Health Secretary Sajid Javid and Chancellor Rishi Sunak.
+Hart's resignation brought the number of cabinet members who had resigned up to three - following Health Secretary Sajid Javid and Chancellor Rishi Sunak.

 In his resignation letter to Boris Johnson, Hart wrote: "I had desperately hoped that I could avoid writing this letter, but alas there seems no other option left but to step down from my role as secretary of state for Wales.